ameyer505/D365FOSecurityConverter/README.md

 # Dynamics 365 for Finance and Operations Security Converter

-This project is designed to convert the XML output a user gets from exporting security from the user interface in D365FO to the XML needed to either:
+This project is designed to convert the SecurityDatabaseCustomization.xml output file a user gets from exporting security from the user interface in D365FO to the XML needed to either:
 - Create security elements in code via the AOT
 - Generate security XML to import via D365FO user interface into another D365FO enviornment